 There are more walking Whodunit Hunts in the pipeline too, including Galway City, Kilkenny, and a very unique trail in Dublin!

-The vast majority of clues on our Whodunit Hunts are accessible by those with prams and wheelchair users, as we’ve determined routes for more thorough clue investigation with as few steps as possible.
+The vast majority of Whodunit Hunt clues are accessible by those with prams and wheelchair users, as we’ve determined routes for evidence investigation with as few steps as possible.
 Check the applicable Whodunit Hunt description page(s) for full details, which give an indication of any access issues.

-The map below shows all of our Whodunit murder mysteries.
-Walking Whodunits already available are indicated by a black walker/runner symbol and our intriguing indoor one with a green building.
-Pipeline walking Whodunits are blue – if you’re interested in one or more of these then please contact us and we’ll let you know when they are available.
+The map below shows all of our murder mystery trails, as well as our new kids trails.
+Walking murder mystery trails available are indicated by a black walker/runner symbol and our intriguing indoor one with a green building.
+Kids trails are indicated by a yellow star.
+Pipeline walking Whodunits are blue – if you’re interested in one of these then please contact us and we’ll tell you when they’re available.

 Use the card or Paypal link in the page of whichever Whodunit Hunt you are interested in to purchase it.